Samsung/tizen-docs/docs/application/web/guides/ui/tau/managing-page.md

 # Managing Pages

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

 The basic building block of an application UI in the TAU library is the `Page` element, which includes all other elements.
 The element is optional and extendable, so you can have any element for grouping controls you want.

 This feature is supported in mobile and wearable applications only.